Italy's 5-Star Movement says to monitor closely Hong Kong's bid for LSE

-MILAN (Reuters) - Italy’s ruling 5-Star Movement will monitor closely a bid by Hong Kong Exchange (0388.HK) for the London Stock Exchange (LSE.L) to ensure it does not hurt Italian interests, it said on Wednesday.
+MILAN, Sept 11 (Reuters) - Italy’s ruling 5-Star Movement will monitor closely a bid by Hong Kong Exchange for the London Stock Exchange to ensure it does not hurt Italian interests, it said on Wednesday.

 Britain’s LSE owns Italian Stock Exchange Borsa Italiana, which in turn controls the MTS platform on which Italy’s government bonds are traded.